upstash/semantic-cache-py/README.md

 > [!NOTE]
 > Different embedding models are great for different use cases.
 For example, if low latency is a priority, choose a model with a smaller dimension size like `bge-small-en-v1.5`.
 If accuracy is important, choose a model with more dimensions.

-Create a `.env` file in the src directory of your project and add your Upstash Vector URL and token:
+Create a `.env` file in the root directory of your project and add your Upstash Vector URL and token:

 ```plaintext
 UPSTASH_VECTOR_REST_URL=https://example.upstash.io